Jonghakseo/chrome-extension-boilerplate-react-vite/packages/ui/README.md

 export * from './button';
 ```

-Edit the `index.mts` file in the `packages/ui` directory to export the shadcn ui component:
+Edit the `index.ts` file in the `packages/ui` directory to export the shadcn ui component:

 ```ts
 // export * from './lib/components'; // remove this line: duplicated button component